 Swiss Reference Rates

 The Swiss National Bank (SNB), in cooperation with SIX Swiss Exchange, developed CHF reference rates for the financial markets in 2009.
 These reference rates are based on CHF repo interbank market data provided by SIX Repo Ltd. The Swiss reference rates comprise the Swiss Average Rates (SAR®) and the Swiss Current Rates (SCR®), covering a term spectrum ranging from overnight (ON) to 12 months (12M).
-SIX Swiss Exchange is the Swiss reference rates administrator and is thus responsible for their daily calculation and publication.
+SIX Financial Information Ltd is the Swiss reference rates administrator and is thus responsible for their daily calculation and publication.

 Swiss Average Rate

 The Average Rate is a rolling, volume-weighted average based on transactions concluded and reference prices posted on a given trading day.
 The reference price is calculated on the basis of tradable quotes in the order book of the SIX Repo Ltd electronic trading platform, provided they lie within the parameters of the quote filter.
 The quote filter is parameterised in a way that limits the risk of manipulation to an absolute minimum.
 The Average Rate is calculated continuously in real time and published every ten minutes.
 In addition, a fixing is conducted three times a day at 12 noon, 16:00 and at the close of the trading day (18:00 at the earliest).
 SARON - with fixing at the close of the trading day - is used in the derivatives market.

 Swiss Current Rate